SoeRatch/disqueue/README.md

 - Worker continuously reads from streams in strict priority order.
 - Failed jobs are retried up to a max retry limit and then moved to a Dead-letter Queue (DLQ).
 - FastAPI provides endpoints to submit and query jobs.
+- Cancelled jobs are marked with cancelled status and skipped by workers, while maintaining stream offsets to avoid reprocessing.

 ---